Deandre1dev/Bookstore/README.md

 * Alternatively, you can click Releases or Commits to download a specific version of the file or the whole repository as a zip file

 ## How to use the project
+* After you dowloaded the projects files extract the zip file to access the  files and place it in a folder that you are going to use.
+* Open the bookstore.py file in a code editor.
+* You can add or replace the book values to suit your needs.
+* Comments in the code explains what each piece of code does.
+* Run and debug the python file to see the programs output visually in the terminal.

 ## Credits
  Author : Deandre' Wright
  Deandre' Wright maintains the code for this project.